How do I find a place to live in Hong Kong?

 Get Quote

 "Finding a place to live in Hong Kong can be a daunting task.
 The best way to start is to research the different neighborhoods and districts in the city to determine which one best suits your needs.
 You can also look into the different types of housing available, such as apartments, condos, and houses.
 Once you have narrowed down your search, you can use online resources such as property listings, classifieds, and real estate agents to find a place that fits your budget and lifestyle.
 Additionally, you can also look into short-term rental options such as Airbnb or hostels.
-Finally, it is important to consider the cost of living in Hong Kong, as it is one of the most expensive cities in the world," explained one expat living in Hong Kong.
+Finally, it is important to consider the cost of living in Hong Kong, as it is one of the most expensive cities in the world," remarked another expat who made the move to Hong Kong.

 Other Questions: